gorunul/owrt-controller-v1/README.md

 Openwrt wifi clients dashboard

 I have a working centralized wireless clients dashboard page that i want to share with you.
 The controller should be any openwrt device, while the other ap's from your network will pass data to the controller.
+All my ap at work are dumb ap's with vlans for office and guests and management.
+As long are your ap's are on the LAN side of your main ap and you can ping from each other, the scripts should work.

 ![Only wifi clients works for the moment](https://github.com/gorunul/owrt-controller-v1/blob/main/ss-wifi-clients-er.jpg)